15 Tailbone Pain Exercises to Try for Coccyx Relief

 How to Do Bridge Pose

-Doing bridge pose for tailbone pain is pretty simple.
+Doing bridge pose is one of the many exercises for tailbone pain that is pretty simple.
 All you have to do is the following:

 - Lie on the center of the mat with your knees bent, facing the ceiling